qooxdoo/qooxdoo/docs/development/README.md

 In this section, we provide guidance how to go about developing a Qooxdoo application.

-> If you are an experienced Qooxdoo developer who has worked with version 5 of the framework: You can reuse almost all of your previous knowledge since the framework is, with some small exceptions, fully backwards-compatible.
+> If you are an experienced Qooxdoo developer who has worked with version 5 of the framework: You can reuse almost all of your previous knowledge since version 6 of the framework is, with some small exceptions, fully backwards-compatible.
-The major change concerns the tooling, which has changed fromf the Python-based `generator.py` script to a NodeJS-based `qx` CLI.
-Please review [our guide to migrate your applications to the new NodeJS-based tooling](compiler/migration.md).
+The major change concerns the tooling, which has changed from the Python-based `generator.py` script to a NodeJS-based `qx` CLI.
+The python tool chain will still work for all 6.* releases.
+However, it has been marked deprectated and will be removed in version 7.0.0.
+Since we won't be able to maintain the old toolchain or provide support for it, we strongly recommend to use the new one for your projects.
+To convert your existing applications, please review [our guide to migrate your applications to the new NodeJS-based tooling](compiler/migration.md).

 Our [getting started guide](../README.md) should give you a first impression on how to quickly create an application skeleton which then can be adapted and extended to arrive at a first prototype of your application.
-Before you start, make sure to take the following points into consideration.
+Before you start working on a larger project, make sure to reviuew the following points.

 ## Development tools